nafizjiwa/REDUX-Toolkit/README.md

       import { configureStore } from '@redux/toolkit
       const store = configureStore({INPUT OBJECT})
-- INPUT OBJECT = A reducer property which defines a function used as the root reducer, or an object of slice reducers to create a root reducer.
+- INPUT OBJECT = A reducer property which defines a function, or An object of slice reducers both to create a root reducer.

+            Input Object is Reducer Property
-        reducer: {                                      reducer: {
+            { reducer: {
-           // Define a top-level state field named
+                      // Define a state field named `todos`,
-            //`todos`, handled by `todosReducer`
+                     // handled by `todosReducer`
                  todos: todosReducer,                                     slice1: reducer1,
                  filters: filtersReducer                                  slice2: reducer2,
              }
 - Reducer combines all slice reducers into root reducer function no need for `combineReducers( )`
 - The root reducer creates a store no need for `createStore( )`